apache/superset/CONTRIBUTING.md

 Execute this command to convert the en PO file into a json file:

     po2json -d superset -f jed1.x superset/translations/en/LC_MESSAGES/messages.po superset/translations/en/LC_MESSAGES/messages.json

+If you get errors running `po2json`, you might be running the ubuntu package with the same name rather than the nodejs package (they have a different format for the arguments).
+You need to be running the nodejs version, and so if there is a conflict you may need to point directly at `/usr/local/bin/po2json` rather than just `po2json`.

 ## Adding new datasources